avand/wlcamp/README.md

 * Make changes to the files in the "source" directory.
 Reload your browser to see the changes.
 Middleman will automatically update the static files.
-* When you're ready to compile the static HTML for production, run `MIDDLEMAN_ENV=production bundle exec middleman build`.
-That environmental variable changes a few important things for the production build.
 * Commit your changes and push to branch on GitHub.
 * Make a pull request.